 Actuarial Cost Method Entry Age

 Actuarial Assumptions:

 Investment Rate or Return 7.50%

-Proejcted Salary Increases 3.5% to 12.5
+Projected Salary Increases 3.5% to 12.5%

 Inflation Rate 2.75%

 Benefit Adjustments Lesser of 1% or \$500

 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-The last experience study was performed on data through June 30, 2010, and the next experience study is currently underway.
+An experience report on the Systems was most recently issued as of July 1, 2015.